holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/en/Provision-VirtualBoxVM-with-Vagrant.md

 ## Quick Start

-For the quick-start, we'll bring up a development machine on `VirtualBox` because it is free and works on all major platforms.
+For the quick-start, we'll bring up virtual machines on `VirtualBox` because it is free and works on all major platforms.

-First, download and install the [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds) and [Vagrant](https://www.vagrantup.com/downloads.html) on your host.
+First, download and install the [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds), [Vagrant](https://www.vagrantup.com/downloads.html) on your host.

 We will build our virtual environment from `Vagrantfile`.
 Clone this repo or just copy this [Vagrantfile](../../Vagrantfile) to your current directory.